 |Business||Commerce or science subjects with limited focus on humanities subjects|

 |Liberal Arts||Opt for core subjects|

 Several universities, including Ashoka University, O. P. Jindal Global University, Flame University and Symbiosis International University, are incorporating an international approach in their application process and learning experience.
-Keep in mind that your grade or marks in the grade 12 board exams are a criterion for acceptance into college, so choose your subjects carefully.
+Remember that your child’s grade or marks in the grade 12 board exams are a criterion for acceptance into college, so help them choose their subjects carefully.

 2) Studying in the UK after grade 12: